-Below is our guide to some of the most popular resorts in the Algarve, including some recommendations of places to visit.
+Below is our guide to some of the most popular resorts in the Algarve, including some ideas of places to visit.

 Albufeira Old Town which was originally a small fishing port, is now a bustling maze of streets lined with bars, restaurants and tourist shops selling clothes, jewellery and other tourist souvenirs.
 The main shopping street of the old town leads to the beach, but if you take the time to explore the backstreets, there are many older buildings such as the Santa Ana church which overlooks the old town.

 The Albufeira Strip area is located a couple of km to the east of the old town.
-The Strip is renowned for its bars and nightclubs, and is certainly the place to stay if you want a "Spanish Costa" style holiday.
-The Strip is basically a single road stretching for around a kilometre with tourist souvenir shops, bars, cafes and restaurants and plenty of English tourists all year round.
+The Strip is renowned for its bars and nightclubs and is certainly the place to stay if you want a "Spanish Costa" style holiday.
+The Strip is basically a single road stretching for around a kilometre with tourist souvenir shops, bars, cafes and restaurants and plenty of English tourists all year.